kvsankar/planet-conjunctions/README.md

 In the context of the conjunctions.py script, a conjunction is used to refer to a grouping of planets within an angular span of interest with respect to thier ecliptic longitude.

+The motivation to develop this script came from a question posted to a Bangalore Astronomy Society forum.